miguelferreira13/inbank/README.md

     ![Query 4c](screenshots/4c.png)

-    #### d.
+    ### d.
 A report showing the popularity of Movies and Series in different customer segments and the device used to consume, across the different markets the company operates in.
-    ```
+    ```sql
     SELECT
         s.country,
 		u.device,